hamid-veganhomecooks/veganhomecooks/README.md

 # veganhomecooks
-hugo-cookbook recipe repository for veganhomecooks.online
+hugo-cookbook recipe repository for veganhomecooks.online, a recipe book for the VHC community

-3. Where to find us
+Where to find us
 We want to be where you are most comfortable.

 Discord: [Join the chat](https://discord.gg/DBXGfxweAr)